Vilsonovo Šetalište

 Wilson's Promenade was named after the former president of the United States, Woodrow Wilson.
 There are 480 linden and chestnut trees.
+An important feature is the Miljacka river, which runs along the promenade.
 The lane is frequently visited not just by people living to its close proximity, but also by people from all over the city as well as tourists.